ThomasVandermeersch/KorreKthor/README.md

 ### Setting up

 First thing first, clone this github repo in `/` (for example).
+Then you have the code in `/KorreKthor/`
 #### Dotenv file

-Please consider creating a `.env` file in `/Interface web/` folder with the database informations.
+Please consider creating a `.env` file in `/KorreKthor/Interface web/` folder with the database informations.
 The `.env` file must contains :
 - NODE_ENV (equal to development or production)
 - OAUTH_APP_ID
 - OAUTH_APP_SECRET